sinneren/tariff_calculator/README.md

 # tariff_calculator
-Tariff calculator of ReCRM ported to React with Semantic UI
+Tariff calculator to React with Semantic UI